 This article explains how to record in FreeAgent if you receive an amount of money that's already had bank charges, payment processor charges, currency charges, commission, or subcontractor's CIS tax deducted.

-You've invoiced your customer for £125.
-But the money that comes into your bank account for that invoice is only £100, because your customer pays you through a payment processor, who deducts charges.
+You've invoiced your customer for £126, but the money that comes into your bank account for that invoice is only £100 because your customer pays you through a payment processor, who deducts charges.

 Select the transaction, then choose 'More Options (alternatively, you can hold down the 'alt' key on your keyboard while you select the transaction) to access the 'Edit a transaction' screen.
 As you explain the transaction with type Invoice Receipt, change the amount to the full amount of the invoice.
-So in this case I'd change the amount from £100...
+So in this example, you would change the amount from £100...